 Typically, a misfiring spark plug will cause a “puffing” at the exhaust pipe you can feel by holding a rag where the exhaust comes out.
 A spark plug that is misfiring sporadically will “puff” sporadically, which typically means the plug is partially fouled or perhaps gapped to close, which causes it to misfire only sometimes.

 Misfires that happen only under load may be felt as an irregular “bite” or a flat-out misfire that feels sort of like you’re firing a machine gun if the engine is a four or six cylinder.
 On a V8 or a V10, a steady misfire under load that doesn’t happen at idle may not be quite so noticeable as on engines with fewer cylinders, and may be due to a spark plug with crack in the ceramic shell that may or may not be visible.
 It can also be due to a breached or open spark plug wire or even a faulty coil on engines with multiple coils.

 You may experience this symptom as a result of an engine misfire.
 Spark plugs that are worn-out can significantly reduce the amount of “spark” that is produced to ignite the fuel.

 However, take note that this symptom may also be caused by issues in other components.
 A thorough diagnosis must be performed to know for sure.

 Hard Starting Condition

-To avoid problems such as these, it’s important to replace the plugs in accordance with the vehicle manufacturer’s service schedule.
-You’ll find it listed in your owner’s manual.
+To avoid problems such as these, it’s important to replace the plugs at the manufacturer’s recommended service intervals as may be listed in your owner’s manual.

 Diagnosing Bad Spark Plugs